 Which airlines allow flying with an Emotional Support Dog (IN CABIN)

-The following airlines still allow flying with an ESA dog in cabin, in 2021:
+The following airlines still allow flying with an ESA dog in cabin:

 The rules and regulations for flying with a emotional support dog differ slightly between airlines.
 We will outline the different airline policies in detail below.

-China Air’s policies for flying with an emotional support dog, in 2021, are as follows:
+China Air’s policies for flying with an emotional support dog, are as follows:

 - The ESA dog should be able to fit on your lap or within the foot space of passengers on the aircraft.